semenko/skype-polycom-config/README.md

 This sets some default, sane configuations for Skype for Business (er Microsoft Phone System / Cloud Voice / Calling Plan or whatever they're calling it.) for Polycom VVX phones.

 # Where'd all these settings come from?
-These settings are all detailed in the (Polycom UC Software manual)[http://support.polycom.com/content/dam/polycom-support/products/Voice/business_media_phones/user/en/3725-42644-002a-ucsoftware-administrator-guide-5-6-0.pdf], specifically version:UC Software 5.6.0 | July 2017 | 3725-42644-002A.
+These settings are all detailed in the [Polycom UC Software manual](http://support.polycom.com/content/dam/polycom-support/products/Voice/business_media_phones/user/en/3725-42644-002a-ucsoftware-administrator-guide-5-6-0.pdf), specifically version:UC Software 5.6.0 | July 2017 | 3725-42644-002A.

-There's also some inspiration from (this respository)[https://github.com/spmiddlebrooks/Polycom-VVX-Config/].
+There's also some inspiration from [this respository](https://github.com/spmiddlebrooks/Polycom-VVX-Config/).

 # How to Deploy